enpitsulin

 Start Tauri#

-Then start Tauri to see the effect.
+Then start Tauri, and you can see the effect.

 pnpm tauri dev